 Mean reported contacts for adults remain similar to those seen throughout December and January (Figures 1-3).
 Contacts remain quite consistent across the regions of England and different nations of the UK (Figure S1).
 Children's contacts during the new spring term are in line with those seen in previous school terms, after reducing over the winter holidays (Figure 4).
-The fraction of children aged 5 to 11 years and 12 to 17 years in isolation is now lower than in previous weeks at approximately 5% and 7% respectively (Figure 5).
-The fraction of adults aged 18 to 59 have increased to approximately 10% and adults over 60 in isolation/quarantine remains low at approximately 2.5%.
+The percentage of children aged 5 to 11 in isolation peaked at 16% and was approximately 10% in the latest round (Figure 5), which is consistent with ONS estimates for the proportion of infected children [3].
+The proportion of children aged 12 to 17 isolating has hovered around 7% to 8% in January.
+The fraction of adults over 60 years old reached nearly 4% and is now less than 2%.
+The fraction of adults aged 18 to 59 reporting being in isolation is 6% after peaking at nearly 9%.

-Reported face mask use in participants in Scotland who reported more than one contact remains high with 88% reporting wearing a facemask at least once in the latest wave (Figure 6).
-In Wales, the proportion of those who reported at least one contact continues to fluctuate, though the sample size is low and this result should be interpreted with caution.
-In England, the overall reported facemask use for those with at least one contact was 68%.
-Participants in England ages 18 to 29 report the lowest use of facemasks at 56% (for those making at least one contact outside the home), while 63% of 30 to 59 year olds and 78% of those over 60 reported wearing a face mask if they made a contact outside the home (Figure 7).
+In England, the overall reported facemask use for those with at least one contact was 85%.
+Participants in England ages 18 to 29 report the lowest use of facemasks at 81% (for those making at least one contact outside the home) (Figure 6), while 83% of 30 to 59 year olds and 88% of those over 60 reported wearing a face mask if they made a contact outside the home (Figure 7).